Sam Houston State University: 21st century

-SHSU celebrated its 125th year of operation in 2004.

-The university launched its first capital campaign in March 2016 with a $50 million goal and closed the campaign's books on August 31, 2010, with $61.2 million in commitments.
-The university has 110,000 living, addressable alumni and an active Alumni Association with 10,000 members, holding 200 meetings and events annually.

-On 30 May 2012, SHSU-The Woodlands Center opened on the Lone Star College-Montgomery campus.
+On May 30, 2012, SHSU-The Woodlands Center opened on the Lone Star College-Montgomery campus.
 The facility includes 144164 ft2 and has a five-story parking garage.
 The university also operates SHSU-University Park on the property of Lone Star College-University Park in unincorporated Harris County near Tomball.

 Name changes

-Throughout the course of its history, Sam has undergone a number of name changes:
+Throughout its history, Sam has undergone several name changes: